JohnPMills/modern-saturn/content/sign-up.md

       Programme" and invite you into the community of other early adopters, we'd like to know a little more about you.
-Please complete the adjacent form with details of your favourite games, hobbies, and age. **We hope to release the first round of invites in January 2022.**
+Please complete the adjacent form with details of your favourite games, hobbies, and age. **We hope to release the first round of invites in February 2022.**

       ## Requirements to join